“At Pacific Western Brewing, we are proud partners

 “This program allows small producers throughout the province to grow and become more competitive.
 At PWB, we have made a long-term commitment to BC farmers to encourage them to produce greater volumes and varieties of ingredients used to make our fine beers,” Leboe says.
 “We thank the province for helping the craft brewing sector build a sustainable industry that supports local farmers.”

-Brewery owner Kazuko Komatsu says: “My goals have always been to produce quality products and to invest where we live.
+Former brewery owner Kazuko Komatsu was steadfast: “My goals have always been to produce quality products and to invest where we live.
 After a quarter century leading the PWB team, those goals carry me forward.”